- Managing automatic identifiers

 If this parameter is not specified (equal to 0 or to the hCurrentRecNum constant), <Source>.Write modifies the current record in the data file.

 modifies the current record only.
-You cannot specify a record number other than the current one (to specify the current record number, use the hCurrentRecNum
+You cannot specify a record number other than the current one (to specify the current record number, use the hRecNumCurrent

 <Options>: Combination of optional constants

-- the mode for calculating the automatic identifier: For more details on the management of an automatic identifier when adding a record, see Managing the automatic identifier during an addition.
+- the mode for calculating the automatic identifier: For more details on automatic identifiers for new records, see Managing the automatic identifier during an addition.